 Compare networks and SEM models across groups with flexible equality constraints and invariance testing.

-ML, FIML (missing data), PML/PFIML (penalized)*, WLS, DWLS, and WLSMV* estimation.
+ML, FIML (missing data), robust ML (MLM / MLMV / MLMVS / MLR), PML/PFIML (penalized)*, WLS, DWLS, and WLSMV* estimation.

 Pruning, stepwise search, and combined strategies guided by modification indices and information criteria.